epi-project/brane-std/copy_result/README.md

   - _Arguments:_
     - `result: IntermediateResult`: The input result to copy.
   - _Output:_
     - `IntermediateResult`: The output result that is a clone of the input.
+If the input is a single file, then the output will still be a directory, with a single file `contents` that has the original contents.
   - _Input datasets/results:_
     - `result`: Any IntermediateResult is accepted, as long as its contents can be copied using a simple `cp -rf ...` command.
   - _Output result:_